SMAC-Group/ptds2018_website/content/tutorials/style.md

     sum (1:10)
     ```

-* No spacing around code in paranthesis or square brackets.
+* No spacing around code in parenthesis or square brackets.

     ```{toml}
     # Good